oxc-project/javascript-parser-in-rust/docs/lexer.md

 ```

 :::info
-The `clone` is cheap here, if you dig into the [source code](https://doc.rust-lang.org/src/core/slice/iter.rs.html#148-152),
+The `clone` is cheap if you dig into the [source code](https://doc.rust-lang.org/src/core/slice/iter.rs.html#148-152),

 ```rust
     fn clone(&self) -> Self {